MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ***

-If you are curious about how other input states are affected, you are encouraged to experiment with applying other qubit operations before the transform.
+If you're curious about how other input states are affected, you're encouraged to experiment with applying other qubit operations before the transform.

 ## Add measurements to the QFT circuit

-The display from the `DumpMachine` function showed the results of the operation, but unfortunately, a cornerstone of quantum mechanics states that a real quantum system cannot have such a `DumpMachine` function.
+The display from the `DumpMachine` function showed the results of the operation, but unfortunately, a cornerstone of quantum mechanics states that a real quantum system can't have such a `DumpMachine` function.
 Instead, the information is extracted through measurements, which in general not only fail to provide information on the full quantum state, but can also drastically alter the system itself.

 There are many sorts of quantum measurements, but the example here focuses on the most basic: projective measurements on single qubits.